-- 1. The market value of the property, or - 2.
-The sum of - 1.
+- A. The market value of the property, or - B. The sum of - 1.
 10% of the appraised value of the property for the last year in which the property was appraised for taxation times the number of years since the property was last appraised. - 2.
-The appraised value of the property for the last year in which the property was appraised; and - 3.
-The market value of all new improvements to the property.
+The appraised value of the property for the last year in which the property was appraised;

+and

+3. The market value of all new improvements to the property.

-Additional Valuable Information
+Additional Information

 Appraisal practices are governed by the Texas Property Tax Code and rules are established by the Texas Comptroller of Public Accounts.
-The Property Tax Assistance Division conducts a property value study and a Methods and Assistance Program review in alternating years.
+The Property Tax Assistance Division conducts a Property Value Study (PVS) and a Methods and Assistance Program (MAPs) review in alternating years.
 Results of both reviews are available on the comptroller's website, www.window.state.tx.us.